AT&T Mobility: The New AT&T

-In November 2007, AT&T acquired Dobson Communications, who owned Cellular One and was a roaming partner of AT&T, for $2.8 billion.
+In November 2007, AT&T merged with Dobson Communications, who owned Cellular One and was a roaming partner of AT&T, for $2.8 billion.
 The sale added 1.7 million subscribers and expanded AT&T coverage in various suburban and rural markets (including Alaska).
 On November 7, 2008, AT&T announced its intent to acquire Centennial Wireless for $944 million, expanding its coverage in the Midwest, southern U.S., and Puerto Rico.

 Failed acquisition of T-Mobile USA

 On March 20, 2011, AT&T and Deutsche Telekom announced that AT&T had agreed to acquire T-Mobile USA from Deutsche Telekom in a deal estimated to be worth $39 billion in cash and stock.
 AT&T said the deal was expected to close in 12 months and was subject to regulatory approval.
 As of June 2011, it was being examined by the FCC.
 On August 31, 2011, the United States Department of Justice formally announced that it had filed a lawsuit to block the merger.
 On November 22, 2011, FCC Chairman Julius Genachowski recommended sending AT&T's proposed T-Mobile acquisition to an administrative law judge for review and a hearing.
 On November 23, 2011, AT&T withdrew its application with the FCC regarding the acquisition of T-Mobile USA.
-They also indicated that they would recognize a $4 billion dollar accounting charge in the event of a deal collapse.
+They also indicated that they would recognize a $4 billion accounting charge in the event of a deal collapse.
 That charge covers a $3 billion cash breakup fee and $1 billion as the market value for the spectrum they were required to transfer to T-Mobile if the deal failed to complete.

 2012–present

 On August 2, 2012, AT&T announced its intent to acquire NextWave Wireless.
 On January 22, 2013, AT&T announced its intent to acquire the U.S. retail wireless operations of Atlantic Tele-Network, doing business as Alltel, for $780 million.
 On June 24, 2014, Plateau Wireless announced the sale of assets and operations in eastern New Mexico and west Texas to AT&T, including wireless spectrum and 40,000 customers.

 In November 2014 and January 2015, AT&T acquired the Mexican wireless carriers Iusacell and Nextel Mexico to form AT&T Mexico.

+On October 9, 2019, Liberty Cablevision of Puerto Rico's parent company (Liberty Latin America), announced the acquisition of AT&T Wireless Services in Puerto Rico and the U.S. Virgin Islands, in a $1.95 billion deal.
+The sale was completed on November 2, 2020.
+In May 2021, the company began promoting AT&T and Liberty as a unified brand.
+In September 2021, Liberty began phasing out the AT&T brand and introduced a new logo.

+On February 22, 2024, a massive outage affected customers nationwide.